ranjitsinh0004/think_bridge_api/README.md

 ### How to run testcases?
-1. to run all the testcases in the `test` folder add following command into the terminal `python manage.py test`
+1. to run all the testcases in the `tests` folder add following command into the terminal `python manage.py test`